keanehauck/keanehauck.github.io/about.md

 I was born and raised in the city of Cincinnati, Ohio — right next to train tracks and a creek where I could catch [crawdads.](https://www.nationalgeographic.com/animals/invertebrates/facts/crawdads)

-I moved to Kansas when I was around 8 years old - and from there made my way to the University of Oklahoma, where I currently am pursuing a Bachelor's of Science in psychology, alongside computer science and music courses.
+I moved to Kansas when I was around 8 years old - and completed my pre-college education at the Andover school district.
+The bulk of my passions in high school concerned computers and coding; however, I also appreciated the soft sciences.
+From there, I made my way to the University of Oklahoma, where I currently am pursuing a Bachelor's of Science in psychology and taking computer science and music courses on the side.

 ### What I do now

-Currently, I conduct research in a variety of subdisciplines.
-I also spend my time playing video games and chess.
-Scroll down to see some of my research!
+Currently, I conduct research in a variety of subdisciplines; however, my interest lies in quantitative methodology.
+I also spend my time building keyboards and playing chess (when I'm not playing video games).
+[Take a look at my research!]({{ site.baseurl }}/research)

 ### Where I'm at now

 Today, I live in Norman, OK.
-When I'm not working, you can find me walking around Main street or nearly entering cardiac arrest on a bicycle.
+When I'm not working or attending class, you can find me walking around Main street or nearly entering cardiac arrest on a bicycle.
 I also love to frequent some of the coffee shops around the city, especially Gray Owl and Yellow Dog.

-### What I used to do

-I spent 4 years at Andover High School, spending most of my time with my nose in a book or sitting in a development IDE.

-When not doing academic stuff, I spent quite a bit of time working with the something... this is in about.md
+### Why quantitative methodology?

+When I was a freshman, I entered college as a double-major in piano and psychology.
+I wanted to be able to pursue my artistic passions through music alongside achieving my dream of being a therapist.
+However, two roadblocks hit me almost immediately.
+I didn't realize the amount of practice required to major in musical performance, and I also realized that I could have conversations of the nature I appreciated without needing to be formally trained in clinical methodology.
+I witnessed myself being able to help others simply by talking to them as a friend.
+On top of these observations, I also noticed that I missed doing the math and coding I did in high school.
+So, my junior year of college, I immersed myself in a variety of research experiences.
+The more I lived in this world, the more I appreciated merging the applied nature of my psychology education with the mathematical nature of statistical modeling.
+It might be a little bit nerdy, but I'm glad to be where I'm at.

 <div id="stats" class="hidden">